bejminliou/phys4d-labs/Lab 6/6.typ

 #let title = [Lab 6: The Franck-Hertz Effect];

 #let abstract = [

-  This experiment investigates excitation energies of different filament materials.
+  This experiment plots current and voltage as current is run through a 2 materials: argon and neon.

-  2 experimental setups measured current for argon and voltage for neon at varying voltages, plotted on a graph to measure peak-to-peak differences.
-These peak-to-peak voltages were measured to be 20 +- 2 for peaks of neon, 22 +- 0 for valleys for neon. t' of these is 1, signifying agreement within the uncertainty.
+  2 separate experimental setups measured current for argon and signal voltage for neon at varying grid voltages.
+The data was then plotted on a graph to measure peak-to-peak and valley-to-valley differences.
+Plotting peaks and valleys against their respective order number, argon showed a slope of $11.7 plus.minus 0.3V$ for peaks, $11.6 plus.minus 0.2V$ for valleys, t' of 0.3 signifying agreement between each within the uncertainty between the experimental sets.
+For neon, these peak-to-peak voltages were measured to be $20 plus.minus 2V$, and the valley-to-valley voltages $21.8 plus.minus 0.1V$ for neon. t'-score between these slopes is 0.899, signifying agreement within the uncertainty.

-  Argon showed 11.7 +-0.3 for peaks, 11.6 +- 0.2 for valleys, t' of 0.3 signifying agreement within the uncertainty.
+Peak-to-peak and valley-to-valley on the lowest energy level for argon yielded a t'score of resulting in a t'-score of 0.507 with the peaks and 0.260 with the valleys.

-];
+Peak-to-peak and valley-to-valley on the lowest energy level for argon yielded ];

 #let names = ("Benjamin Liou", "Aiden Man", "Nathan Nguyen");